d3uceY/minimal-dictionary/README.md

 # Minimal Dictionary

-Minimal Dictionary is a simple and sleek dictionary app built with React and Tailwind CSS.
-It uses the Dictionary API to fetch definitions, phonetics, and parts of speech for any given word.
+Minimal Dictionary is a user-friendly app built with React and Tailwind CSS.
+It uses the Dictionary API for comprehensive language understanding.
+The app is designed with accessibility in mind, making it compatible with screen readers and user-friendly for visually impaired users.
+Its minimalist design and high-contrast color scheme enhance readability, making it a useful tool for users with dyslexia and color vision deficiency.
+Minimal Dictionary is not just an app, but a commitment to a more inclusive digital experience.

 ## Features